 Specify the desired Pitch and other attributes of the roof

 Click OK to close the dialog and build the roof.

-Make any needed modifications to the ceiling to produce truss bottom chords that meet your needs.
-For example,
+Depending on the type of truss desired, make modifications to the ceiling to produce truss bottom chords that meet your needs.
+For example:

 Use the default flat ceiling to produce a standard truss:

 Raise the ceiling height of a room to produce a modified truss with a raised bottom chord (make a note of the original value before doing so):

 Remove the default flat ceiling and draw sloped Ceiling Planes to produce a scissor truss.
 More on creating scissor trusses can be found in the Related Articles section at the bottom of this article.

 To draw the roof trusses

 Select Build> Framing> Roof Truss from the menu, then click and drag a line over the roof to create a single roof truss.

 Note: If you receive a Question dialog stating that "The layer "Framing, Roof Trusses" is not displayed.
 Do you want to turn on the display of this layer in the current view?", click yes.